sys4-fr/playereffects/README.md

 * `cancel`: Function to be called when effect is cancelled.
 See `playereffects.register_effect_type`.
 * `icon`: This is optional.
 It can be the file name of a texture.
 Should have a size of 16px×16px.
 Will be exposed to the HUD, iff `hidden` is `false`.
 * `hidden`: Iff this is false, it will not be exposed to the HUD when this effect is active.
+* `cancel_on_death`: Iff this is true, the effect will be cancelled automatically when the player dies.

 Normally you don’t need to read or edit fields of this table.
 Use `playereffects.register_effect_type` to add a new effect type to Player Effects.